paulosabayomi/custup-doc/docs/options/general.md

 sidebar_position: 1
 ---

-# Main
+# General

-The complete list of all the main options for customizing or configuring CustUp
+The complete list of all the main options for customizing and configuring CustUp

-## General Options
+## Main Options

 ### targetRootElement